dehezhang2/Notes/3103/CS3103_Operating_System.md

 ### Discuss process management in UNIX

-* System processes run in kernel mode

-  * executes operating system code to perform administrative and housekeeping functions
+* System processes run in kernel mode : executes operating system code to perform administrative and housekeeping functions

 * User processes
   * operate in user mode to execute user programs and utilities

   * operate in kernel mode to execute instructions that belong to the kernel

-  * enter kernel mode by issuing a system call, when an exception is generated, or when an interrupt occurs
+  * enter kernel mode by issuing a system call, when an exception is generated, or when an interrupt occurs **user mode <= system call => kernel mode**

     ![image-20190201145410802](image-20190201145410802.png)

+  * preempted: While returning from kernel to user, process switching occurs

   ![image-20190201172404002](image-20190201172404002.png)